chizuru-nina-yamauchi/9-Final-Project/README.md

-# My Final Project from Web Develop Orientation Course in July 2023.
+# My project from July 2023.

+## First OF ALL
+This is an older project I have done before learning how to use git.
+I have learned HTML and CSS and created this project.
-I didn't learn how to use Git back in July 2023, I uploaded this file later in September 2023 after I learned how to use Git.
+Therefore, I uploaded this project with one Git commit on GitHub in September 2023 after I learned how to use Git.

-Therefore, only one git commit is added when I uploaded the files.
+## If you are curious about improved version of my web page

+Please visit another project [here](https://github.com/chizuru-nina-yamauchi/About-Me-HTML).
+This is the project I kept working further after I learned about Git.
+This will bring you to my another GitHub page.